 Intersectional Neurodiversity and Disability Reading Groups

-- Scheduled for 2025: Cripping Pedagogy Reading Group (3rd Friday/month)
+- 2025: Cripping Pedagogy Reading Group (3rd Friday/month)

-- Scheduled for 2025: Eco-Ability Reading Group (1st Friday/month)
+- 2025: Eco-Ability Reading Group (1st Friday/month)

-- ADHD Reading Group: currently (1st and 3rd Friday/month): 2022, 2024
+- ARCHIVE: ADHD Reading Group: currently (1st and 3rd Friday/month): 2022, 2024

-- Intersectional Neurodiversity Reading Group (3rd Friday/month): 2019 – 2022
+- ARCHIVE: Intersectional Neurodiversity Reading Group (3rd Friday/month): 2019 – 2022

-- Intersectional (previously Feminist) Disability Reading Group (1st Friday/month): 2020 – 2022 (the first year facilitated with Dr Kelsie Acton)
+- ARCHIVE: Intersectional (previously Feminist) Disability Reading Group (1st Friday/month): 2020 – 2022 (the first year facilitated with Dr Kelsie Acton)

 Spin-offs